szakitibi/documentation/docs/install/index.md

 ## Get started

+First choose a user interface for your Plone project.
-First, read {doc}`/conceptual-guides/choose-user-interface` to choose between Volto and Classic UI.
+You can read {doc}`/conceptual-guides/choose-user-interface` to help inform your choice between Volto and Classic UI.

-Then, choose one of the following install methods.
+Then choose one of the following installation methods.
 If you are following a [Plone training](https://training.plone.org/), it should specify which option to choose.

 {doc}`create-project`